I Heart Davao

-I Heart Davao (International title: My Sweet Heart) is a 2017 Philippine television drama romance series broadcast by GMA Network.
+I Heart Davao (international title: My Sweet Heart) is a 2017 Philippine television drama romance series broadcast by GMA Network.
 Directed by Marlon N. Rivera, it stars Carla Abellana and Tom Rodriguez.
-It premiered on June 26, 2017 on the network's Telebabad line up replacing Meant to Be.
+It premiered on June 26, 2017 on the network's Telebabad line up.
 The series concluded on August 18, 2017 with a total of 40 episodes.
-It was replaced by My Korean Jagiya in its timeslot.

 The series is streaming online on YouTube.

 Premise

 Hope, a heart transplant recipient goes to Davao City to save her family's chocolate business.
 She meets Ponce who is the ex-boyfriend of her heart donor.